gokul/msr-tourism/README.md

 # msr-tourism
-Artefacts related to the research "Multistakeholder Recommender Systems in Tourism".
+Artefacts related to the research paper